g0tmk/dotfiles-linux/README.md

 #### BUGS
-- capslock->escape remapping doesn't stay bound always? maybe after wake from sleep?
+- setxkbmap remappings are unbound after wake from sleep ~50% of the time
   - workaround for now is run `remap` when this happens
-  - appears to affect other remappings also (ie win/alt swap)
   - seems to be a known bug, one of the comments has a workaround that may work
     - [comment](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=633849#92)
     - [workaround script](https://bugs.debian.org/cgi-bin/bugreport.cgi?att=1;bug=633849;filename=40xkb-save-restore;msg=92)
+- xmobar temperature readout glitches after wake from suspend
+  - happened twice in a row within two days, but hasen't happened in > 2 weeks. will make temperature script if the bug happens again.
 - ~~Figure out why xmobar is hidden by windows by default~~
   - It is hidden by windows, but trayer is not.
 Opening a window after 4 seconds (trayer startup delay) has no issue.
 So this could be solved by improving trayer startup delay (a different todo)
-- xmobar temperature readout glitches after wake from suspend
-  - happened twice in a row within two days, but hasen't happened in > 2 weeks. will make temp script if the bug happens again.

 #### Notes